caleb-cox/commando-hacker-witch/README.md

 #### Circumstantial modifiers
 There are circumstances which can make tasks harder or easier to perform than usual: The lack of tools makes it harder to craft something, a master crafted weapon grants a bonus to an attack, or bad lighting conditions make it easier to hide in the shadows.
 The GM may add circumstantial modifiers to any DL if appropriate.

-### Using Fate
+### Using Luck
-A character can spend one of his Fate points to do the following (GM approval needed):
+A character can spend one of his Luck points to do the following (GM approval needed):

 - Ignore an attack that would have killed the character
 - Change a minor detail in the game world.
 For example: your character knows the NPC you’ve just met.
 Or there is a shop in the town you just entered with the equipment you need.
 - Reroll a single die roll or add +2 to a single check

-Fate doesn't regenerate automatically, so players are advised not to waste their Fate.
-GMs are meant to grant players Fate for heroic actions, good role playing and certain goals their characters achieved.
+Luck doesn't regenerate automatically, so players are advised not to waste their Luck.
+GMs are meant to grant players Luck for heroic actions, good role playing and certain goals their characters achieved.

 ## Combat
 ### Initiative